KaltrinaKrasniqi/Detyra2-DS/README.md

 ## How to execute the program

 1. ScytaleCipher
-   * Run the program on IntelliJ or any other compiler for java
+   * Run the program on IntelliJ or any other compiler for java&javafx
    * Enter the plaintext
    * Enter the diamter of the stick
    * Then you'll see the encrypted&decrypted text

 2. Pigpen
-   * Run the program on IntelliJ or any other compiler for java
+   * Run the program on IntelliJ or any other compiler for java&javafx
    * Enter the plaintext
    *
    * Then you'll see the encrypted&decrypted text